awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 For additional information about access policies and access control lists, see the following:

-[Guidelines for using the available access policy options](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-alternatives-guidelines.html) in the *Amazon Simple Storage Service Developer Guide*
+[Guidelines for using the available access policy options](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-alternatives-guidelines.html) in the *Amazon Simple Storage Service User Guide*

-[Access Control List \(ACL\) overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html) in the *Amazon Simple Storage Service Developer Guide*
+[Access Control List \(ACL\) overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html) in the *Amazon Simple Storage Service User Guide*

 ## Deleting a file share<a name="remove-file-share"></a>

-If you no longer need a file share, you can delete it from the AWS Storage Gateway Management Console\.
+If you no longer need a file share, you can delete it from the Storage Gateway Management Console\.
 When you delete a file share, the gateway is detached from the Amazon S3 bucket that the file share maps to\.
 However, the S3 bucket and its contents aren't deleted\.

 If your gateway is uploading data to a S3 bucket when you delete a file share, the delete process doesn't complete until all the data is uploaded\.
 The file share has the DELETING status until the data is completely uploaded\.